xrdocs/design/_blogs/2018-05-08-compass-peering-fabric-hld.md

 high-density, large RIB and FIB scale, buffering capability, and IOS-XR software feature set.
 The NCS5500 is also space and power efficient with 36x100GE supporting up to 7.5M IPv4 routes in a 1RU fixed form factor or single modular line card.
-A minimal Compass Peering fabric can provide 36x100GE, 144x10GE, or a mix of non-blocking peering connections with full resiliency in 4RU.
+A minimal  The Peering fabric can provide 36x100GE, 144x10GE, or a mix of non-blocking peering connections with full resiliency in 4RU.
 The fabric can also scale to support 10s of terabits of capacity in a single rack for large peering deployments.